DATES / RATES

 Grytviken is now home to the excellent South Georgia Museum managed by

-of Ernest Shackleton, the legendary polar explorer.
+place of Ernest Shackleton, the legendary polar explorer.

 Our